scrubmx/scrubmx/README.md

 ### Hi there 👋

 My name is Jorge.
 I'm a software developer from Mexico City.

-I've always been passionate about writing code, learning new technologies, and exploring new programming languages.
+In my current role I work with Laravel and Livewire but I'm constantly seeking out new challenges and opportunities to grow as a developer.

-I'm interested in functional programming and have been exploring languages such as Clojure and Elixir.
-I believe that functional programming has the potential to immensely improve the reliability, scalability, and maintainability of software.
+I have a particular interest in functional programming and have been exploring languages such as Clojure and Elixir.
+I believe that functional programming has the potential to greatly improve the reliability, scalability, and maintainability of software.

 I'm also a supporter of open-source software and often contribute to projects on GitHub.